Diminished Ovarian Reserve

 Research has demonstrated that the likelihood of establishing pregnancies begins to decline when a woman reaches age 25.
 Between the ages of 35 and 40, fertility rates fall significantly and these rates may rapidly decline after age 40.
 This reduced fertility appears entirely due to diminishing egg quality and quantity associated with increasing age.

 Having a low ovarian reserve is only an issue for women who want to become pregnant.
-For expert advice and care concerning diminished ovarian reserve, seek the fertility specialists of the Reproductive Medicine Associates (RMA) at Jefferson in Philadelphia.
+For expert advice and care concerning diminished ovarian reserve, seek the fertility specialists of the Reproductive Medicine Associates (RMA) at Jefferson Health.

 How is a Woman's Ovarian Reserve Measured?